cossacklabs/product-docs/acra/acra-in-depth/cryptography-and-key-management/_index.md

   be extended with TLS protection.
 * [Hashicorp Vault](https://www.vaultproject.io/) and AcraServer/AcraTranslator/AcraConnector.
 All Acra's services use encrypted private keys encrypted with symmetric key `ACRA_MASTER_KEY` that may be safely loaded from Hashicorp Vault.

-To increase security, we extended [TLS processing](/acra/configuring-maintaining/tls/) with additional [OCSP](/acra/configuring-maintaining/tls/ocsp) and [CRL](/acra/configuring-maintaining/tls/crl) validation that not implemented in standard library.
+To increase security, we extended [TLS processing](/acra/configuring-maintaining/tls/) with additional [OCSP](/acra/configuring-maintaining/tls/ocsp) and [CRL](/acra/configuring-maintaining/tls/crl) validation.
+It is possible to configure validator to check either OCSP server specified while Acra startup or specified in TLS certificate.
+A couple of additional settings are presented that allow ignoring or enforcing of particular validations.

 Additionally, Acra's services accept only TLS 1.2+ connections and cipher suites with [perfect forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy).